-- Have you been asked to identify the general classification of system appropriate for the proposed development/subdivision (e.g. a traditional septic with trenches or an AWTS; OR - Does this assessment identify a particular brand of system and therefore provides detailed design specifications and management recommendations.
+- Have you been asked to identify the general classification of the system type appropriate for the proposed development/subdivision (e.g. a traditional septic with trenches or an AWTS; OR - Does this assessment identify and propose a particular type of system and therefore provides detailed design specifications and management recommendations to support a 'permit to install' a septic system.